-If you’re a fan, you might remember that NYC restaurants were practically a fifth main character on the series—with pivotal scenes taking place inside actual hot spots of the time (although some had made up names like Denial, Balzac, and Raw).
+If you’re a fan, you might remember that NYC restaurants were practically a fifth main character on the original show—with pivotal scenes taking place inside actual hot spots of the time (although some had made up names like Denial, Balzac, and Raw).
 So we couldn’t help but wonder: how many of the real-life restaurants seen on the show are still open today?
-Below is a list of still-standing SATC filming locations to get hyped for the relaunch.
+Below is a list of still-standing SATC filming locations to get hyped for the relaunch (cosmos not included).

 Eleven Madison Park